fortaine/memento-mcp/README.md

 ![Framework](framework_extended.jpg)

-*The framework diagram illustrates the four main stages: Note Construction, Link Generation, Memory Evolution, and Memory Retrieval.
-Our implementation extends the original framework with MCP Server integration (top left) for IDE environments and a dual-storage architecture (top right) using ChromaDB for vector similarity search and NetworkX DiGraph for explicit typed relationships.*
+*The framework diagram illustrates the core memory system workflow: Note Construction (left), Memory Processing with MCP Server Integration (center), and Memory Retrieval (right).
+Our implementation extends the original framework with direct IDE integration via MCP protocol, explicit graph-based memory linking using NetworkX DiGraph with typed edges (relation_type, reasoning, weight), file import with automatic chunking, and a dual-storage architecture using ChromaDB for vector similarity search and NetworkX for explicit typed relationships.*

 ## 📋 Installation